yogikortisa/markdown-cv/index.md

 ## Experiences

+`2025-present`
+**Cyber Security Mentor**, *dibimbing.id*

+- The dibimbing.id Cyber Security Bootcamp is an online training program designed to equip you with comprehensive skills in cybersecurity, covering topics from Networking Fundamentals, Cryptography, Penetration Testing, to Defensive Security.

 `2022-present`
-**Offensive & Application Security Engineer/Analyst**, *BIFZA - Batam Indonesia Free Zone Authority*
+**IT Security Analyst, Application Security Engineer**, *BIFZA - Batam Indonesia Free Zone Authority*

 - Building a scalable application security program with a DevSecOps initiative that helps BIFZA deliver more high-quality secure products/applications.
 - Nurturing agile secure SDLC practices to ensure resilient and secure software development.